 - A. Semi-Annual Meetings.
-Regular semi-annual meetings of ECOS shall be held at such time and place as determined by the membership in plenary session or by the Executive Committee if the former is not feasible.
+Regular semi-annual meetings of ECOS shall be held at such time and place as determined by the membership in plenary session or by the Board if the former is not feasible.
 When feasible and practicable, the location and time of the Spring Meeting and the Fall Meeting shall be announced at least one year in advance.
 Efforts shall be made to rotate the locations of meetings. - B. Other meetings.
-The Executive Committee may call for other meetings of the membership or Committees, as it deems necessary.
+The Board may call for other meetings of the membership or Committees, as it deems necessary. - C. Quorum.

-C. Quorum.
 A majority of members constitutes a quorum for a meeting or conference call of the full membership.
-A majority of members, as calculated under II.F.5 constitutes a quorum for a meeting of the Executive Committee.